Empowers decision-makers to improve health outcomes

 population health

-HealthPrism provides a unique opportunity to examine large populations, using advanced analytics techniques to derive insights that are often not possible using publicly available data.
+HealthPrism provides a unique opportunity to examine large urban areas and more rural and frontier geographies, using advanced analytics techniques to derive insights that are often not possible using publicly available data.

 Identify unique sub-populations